ApexDefi/SmokedTokenBurn/README.md

 # Smoked Token Burn

-This GitHub Repository contains the Whitepaper & Contracts for $BURN - a hyper deflationary token with automatic burn and redistribution mechanism
+Introducing $BURN - A Revolutionary Hyper Deflationary Token

 ## The Problem

-The current traditional token lacks sustainable value retention, fair distribution, and community engagement within cryptocurrency ecosystems.
+Cryptocurrency ecosystems often struggle with value retention, fair distribution, and community engagement.
+Traditional tokens face issues like inflation, lack of utility, and volatile tokenomics.

 1. **Inflationary Pressures:** Many fiat currencies and some cryptocurrencies experience inflation over time, leading to a decrease in purchasing power.
 Hyper-deflationary tokens counteract this by implementing mechanisms that reduce the token supply over time, thereby potentially increasing the value of each token.